Dominican Republic–India relations: Trade

 Bilateral trade between the Dominican Republic and India totaled US$431.57 million in 2014-15.
 India exported $140.91 million worth of goods to the Dominican Republic, and imported $290.66 million.
 The main commodities exported by India to the Dominican Republic are cotton textiles and readymade garments, drugs and pharmaceuticals, furniture, transport equipment, manufactures of metals, chemicals, plastic and linoleum products, tea, processed foods and marine products.
 The major commodities imported by India from the Dominican Republic are tobacco, pearls, precious stones, semi-precious stones, jewels, and coins.

-The Dominican Republic and India signed an Air Services Agreement to begin scheduled commercial flights between the two countries on 19 October 2011.

 Indian IT firm signed an MoU with Cyber Park, Santo Domingo to establish IT training centre at the park.
 MANN India established a BPO at the Cyberpark, Santo Domingo.
 Bajaj retails two-wheelers in the Dominican Republic.
 Indian pharmaceutical firms Claris Life Sciences Ltd. and Micro-Labs have a representative offices in Santo Domingo.
 Claris had a revenue of over $1 million in the country in 2011.
 Caplin Point sources medicines in bulk from India and retails them in the Dominican Republic.

 Brugal, the Dominican Republic's largest rum distiller, acquired distillery units from Praj Industries, Pune.